 Smoking Points are Key When Using an Air Fryer

-Because your air fryer works most efficiently at high temperatures (between 350 and 400), it is important to choose an oil that will retain its health properties at high temperatures while also adding your favorite flavors to all your air fried foods.
+Because your air fryer works most efficiently at high temperatures (between 350 and 400), it is important to choose a air fryer oil that will retain its health properties at high temperatures while also adding your favorite flavors to all your air fried foods.

 So…Why are smoking points important when using oils?